-How to complete a Training Program
+How to complete a UEB Training Program

 The UEB Literacy and Mathematics training programs each consist of one or more modules, and each module contains a number of lessons to be completed.
 The lessons generally consist of two exercises requiring you to translate from print to braille, or braille to print (go to Keyboard Check for more details).